giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 setwd()
 ```

 Then let's load **minfi** package, previously installed from Bioconductor.
 Minfi is a flexible and comprehensive tool for the analysis of Infifium DNA methylation microarrays.
-Minfi loading is performed using the suppressMessages function to avoid displaying messages.
+Minfi loading is performed using the **suppressMessages** function to avoid displaying messages.

 `suppressMessages(library(minfi))`

 Let's now import the raw data from the folder /Input_Data.
-In pariticulary, we are intereted to the SampleSheet csv file: we can load this file using **read.metharray.sheet** function and then assign it to a object of class RGChannelSet using **read.metharray.exp** function.
+In particulary, we can load this file using **read.metharray.sheet** function and then assign it to a object of class RGChannelSet using **read.metharray.exp** function.

 ```
 SampleSheet <- read.table("Input_Data/Samplesheet_report_2020.csv",sep=",",header=T)